ga4gh/vrs/docs/source/appendices/design_decisions.rst

 coordinates depends on the variant type, which is an unfortunate coupling of distinct concepts.

-.. _modeling-language:
+.. _modelling-language:

-Modeling Language
+Modelling Language
 @@@@@@@@@@@@@@@@@

-The VR collaborators investigated numerous options for modeling data, generating code, and writing the wire protocol.
+The VR collaborators investigated numerous options for modelling data, generating code, and writing the wire protocol.
 Required and desired selection criteria included: